 It is only recently that we have learned that checking out of pee and faeces gives an enormous amount of information about the dog that deposited it.

-We used to think that only male dogs marked, but that is actually untrue It is mainly intact males that over mark or pee right over another dog’s scent but not always.
+We used to think that only male dogs scent marked but that is actually untrue It is mainly intact males that overmark or pee right over another dog’s scent but not always.

 So what does a Pmail tell the dog?
-First of all, it can tell the sex of the dogs that have marked in that spot, whether they are intact or neutered?
-It will also indicate age, health, stress levels, social status and whether if it is a female is it in or coming into or out of season, and approximately how long ago the mark was made.
+First of all, it can tell the sex of the dogs that have marked in that spot, whether they are intact or neutered.
+It will also indicate age, health, stress levels, social status and whether it is a female or coming into or out of season, and how long ago the mark was made.

 Can Dogs Taste Scent?: In the roof of the mouth just behind the dogs, two front teeth is a small lump called the incisive papilla, there is a small hole in it that leads to the vomeronasal organ more commonly known as the Jacobson’s organ.

-The organ is stimulated by moisture-borne scent particles and has a vitally important function which is related to reproduction.
+The organ is stimulated by moisture-borne scent particles and has a vitally important function that is related to reproduction.